sdorra/airline/docs/guide/parser/index.md

 ##### `ListValueOptionParser`

 This parser requires that the list of values provided be an exact multiple of the arity of the option being set.
 So for example if option `--conf` has arity 2 it would allow `--conf foo,bar` but not `--conf foo,bar,faz`

+#### Value Conversion

+Airline converts the raw string values to the appropriate strong types as described in the [Supported Types](../practise/types.html) documentation.
+We make this process fully extensible as described in that document.

+#### Global Restrictions

+Global restrictions apply near the end of the passing process and so are able to inspect the final parser state and make appropriate decisions.
+See the [Global Restrictions](../restrictions/global.html) documentation for more details.

+#### Command Instantiation

+Assuming a successful parse of the user arguments Airline instantiates an instance of your command class and populates it's fields appropriately based upon the options and arguments that were seen.
+By default it uses the `DefaultCommandFactory` to create an instance of your command class, this supports any command class that has a zero arguments constructor.

+Like other aspects this can be customised where necessary by setting the `commandFactory` field of your [`@Parser`](../annotations/parser.html) annotation.
+This might be useful this can be useful if you want to integrate your CLI with a dependency injection framework or if your command classes have a more complex constructor.

+#### Metadata Introspection

+If your command class declares fields with the Java `@Inject` annotation that have Airline metadata types - `GlobalMetadata`, `CommandGroupMetadata` and `CommandMetadata` - then your command class instance will also have those populated with the relevant parser metadata.
+This allows commands to introspect the CLI they belong to which can be extremely useful for things like help commands.